Here are some of the projects we worked on during COVID.

 Pattern developed by Heather Hasthorpe

-The theme this month is Curves
+The theme of these blocks is Curves

 Sarah’s Hints: